Finding Feeds

 GitHub

 GitHub provides an Atom feed for releases.
+You must append .atom to a releases page.
 For example, the feed for releases of the Stoat backend is https://github.com/stoatchat/stoatchat/releases.atom

 Letterboxd